ahmediqbxl/n8n-automation-project/README.md

 - `workflows/` - Contains the n8n workflow file for job fetching automation
 - `output/` - Storage for scraped job data and debugging logs
 - `docker-compose.yaml` - Docker configuration for running n8n
+- `Dockerfile` - Custom Docker image configuration with required dependencies
 - `n8n-data/` - Persistent storage for n8n data (created when running Docker)

 ## Getting Started

 1. Install Dependencies
-   - Node.js and npm for the scraper
-   - Docker and Docker Compose for running n8n
+   - Docker and Docker Compose for running n8n (recommended)
-   - Or n8n installed directly on your system
+   - Or Node.js and npm if running directly on your system

 2. Setup Scraper
    ```bash